Skip to content

 app_client = mock.MagicMock

-# In this scenario we have to mock the app_client from the check to enforce that the app_client used is the one created above
+# In this scenario, the app_client from the check must be mocked to ensure that the app_client used in the test is the explicitly created instance.

-# And also is mocked the return value of get_global_provider function to return our Azure mocked provider defined in fixtures
+# Additionally, the return value of the get_global_provider function is mocked to return the predefined Azure mocked provider from the test fixtures.

 with mock.patch(